ProzorroUKR/openprocurement.api/docs/source/tutorial.rst

 We do see the internal `id` of a tender (that can be used to construct full URL by prepending `http://api-sandbox.openprocurement.org/api/0/tenders/`) and its `dateModified` datestamp.

-Let's try creating tender with more data, passing the `procuringEntity` of a tender:

-.. include:: tutorial/create-tender-procuringEntity.http
-   :code:

-And again we have `201 Created` response code, `Location` header and body with extra `id`, `tenderID`, and `dateModified` properties.

-Let's check what tender registry contains:

-.. include:: tutorial/tender-listing-after-procuringEntity.http
-   :code:

-And indeed we have 2 tenders now.

 Modifying tender
 ----------------